winterwidow/workflow_automation/README.md

 # onboarding

- to create an onboarding file from scraped reviews
+to create an onboarding file
+scrape reviews then use llm to generate the form